Initial MBS support in the 5GC

 Description

-In this tutorial a Broadcast MBS Session will be created in order to send traffic from the AF/AS to a multicast group (SSM) and see the traffic going through the 5G Core and leaving the MB-UPF (LLSSM) in order to reach the gNB.
+In this tutorial a Broadcast MBS Session will be created in order to send traffic from the AF/AS to a multicast group ( SSM) and see the traffic going through the 5G Core and leaving the MB-UPF (LLSSM) in order to reach the gNB.
+The basic architecture of the different components/containers is depicted in the illustration below.

 In order to create a Broadcast MBS Session a TMGI will be used as identifier but an SSM address needs to be specified too.
 This SSM will be the address that the AF/AS will use to send the multicast traffic to the MB-UPF through the N6mb interface.
 The LLSSM is the lower layer SSM that the MB-UPF will use in order to reach the gNBs that need to receive the multicast traffic.